bbitgmbh/bbit.rdsdata.postgres/README.md

   * automatic SQL and parameters preparation to AWS format
   * automatic response parsing from AWS format
   * promisified interfaces
-  * configurable maximum concurrent sql statements, defaults to 1
+  * configurable maximum concurrent sql statements, defaults to 1 per client instance

 ## How to use - Examples